Rendy752/Rendy752/README.md

 - <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="22px"/> Hi, I’m **Rendy Pratama**
-- 👀 I’m interested in *Web Development*.
+- 👀 I’m interested in *Software Development*.
-- 🌱 I’m currently learning web development framework such as *NextJS* and *Laravel*.
+- 🌱 I’m currently learning android native development programming language such as *Kotlin* and *Java*.
 - 💞️ I’m looking to looking for opportunities to implement my skill as a **Fullstack Web Developer** in a dynamic and collaborative environment that values innovation and quality.
 - 📫 How to reach me: rendypratama752@gmail.com
 - 😄 Check out my [personal portofolio](https://rendyp-portofolio.vercel.app)